 10 min read

-Every organization has the freedom to design its own culture.
-In this guide, you’ll learn about company culture, the benefits of a healthy one, and ways of implementing better cultural practices.
+Learn about the benefits of a healthy company culture, and ways of implementing better practices.

 Company culture is the glue that holds your company together— and it comes down to your organization's shared set of values, goals, attitudes, and practices.